ehowey/gatsby-theme-catalyst/README.md

 ### Context providers

 There are two context providers that are globally available in the themes to manage component function or appearance based on state.
-These are `isNavOpen` and `isHome`.

-isNavOpen: True if the mobile nav menu is open
+`isNavOpen`: True if the mobile nav menu is open

-isHome: True if you are on the homepage, this can cause a flash of unstyled content so use with caution.
+`isHome`: True if you are on the homepage, this can cause a flash of unstyled content so use with caution.

-isMobile is depreciated and will be removed in v1.0.
-It was depreciated for performance reasons.

 ```js
 // Import useContext and the context